Understanding Futures and Commodities

 Much of the activity in the futures market comes from traders whose goal is to profit from the change in a contract’s value.

-For example, a futures trader might purchase a December crude oil contract with the expectation the price of crude oil will go up and increase the contract’s value.
-If that occurs, the trader could then sell a December crude oil contract.
-This relieves the trader from the obligation to actually buy crude oil, and the trader enjoys a profit (minus commissions and other fees) off the transactions.
+For example, a futures trader might purchase a December crude oil contract (or another month; contracts are identified by delivery months) with the expectation the price of crude oil will go up and increase the contract’s value.
+If that occurs, the trader could then sell a December crude oil contract to close out the position.
+This relieves the trader from the obligation to take delivery of the oil, and the trader enjoys a profit (minus commissions and other fees) off the transactions.

 Know the risks